British patents listed by Patentee

 Branson, F.W.

 | 1650 | 1883 | Flap/drop shutter.
-The flap is spring powered, the drop-plate is rubber-band powered. |
+The flap is spring-powered, the drop-plate is rubber band-powered. |

 | 2767 | 1884 | Flap/drop shutter.
-Flap speed controlled by weighted arm, the drop-plate is rubber-band powered. |
+Flap speed controlled by a weighted arm, the drop-plate was rubber band-powered. |

 | 1120 | 1885 | Describes a tailboard camera. |

-| 16373 | 1893 | Use of studs to attach front standard to inner frame.
-Frame strengthened by using racks of T, L or U section, the racks are cut diagonally to match spiral pinion to give less backlash when focusing. |
+| 16373 | 1893 | Use of studs to attach the front standard to the inner frame.
+Frame strengthened by using racks of T, L or U section, the racks are cut diagonally to match spiral pinion so giving less backlash when focusing. |

 | 14102 | 1899 | The front standard does not have a cross piece at the top of the forks, it is strengthened by angled struts on the front of the standard as well as the usual side struts. |